J-Fairgrieve/spotify-revisited/README.md

 ## Conclusion

 ## Acknowledgements
 A special thanks to the original group who I worked alongside during the original project, we definitely learned a lot together!
+Please have a look at our original project [here](https://github.com/Amina-H1/spotify-project)